microRNA (miRNA) & quantitative real-time RT-PCR (5)

 microRNA (miRNA) & quantitative real-time RT-PCR (4)

-microRNA REVIEWS & microRNA normalisation (6)
+microRNA REVIEWS (6)

 Quantitative real-time RT-PCR applications for microRNA quantification: